sakaicontrib/gcalendar/README.txt

    google.service.account.email=
    google.private.key=

-   if using a proxy server to access the google api's add the following two properties: proxy.base.url=../../
+   if using a proxy server to access the google api's, add the following two properties to sakai.properties: proxy.base.url=../../
    proxy.name=crossdomain/gcalendar